No Rub, no Cone: The Keratoconus Conjecture.

 by Damien Ganeshan, MD, PhD, from the Rothschild Foundation, Paris, France.

-The word keratoconus originates from the Greek wordKéras"Meaning cornea and the Latin word"Cōnus"Meaning cone."
-This nomination is purely descriptive however, and Does not suggest any mechanism to account for the corneal deformation which remains the hallmark of the disease.
+The word keratoconus originates from the Greek wordKéras"Meaning cornea and the Latin word"Cōnus"meaning cone.
+This denomination is purely descriptive however and Does not suggest any mechanism to account for the corneal deformation which remains the hallmark of the disease.
 The progressive structural deformation of the corneal shape leads to refractive instability and reduction in the optical quality of the keratoconic eye.
 The exact molecular or tissue abnormalities in keratoconus are still unknown.

-In this paper, I wish to defend a new theory in which Abnormal eye rubbing is not just a risk factor, but is The Main and necessary causative factor of keratoconus (3).
-In This postulate therefore, the absence of rubbing would prevent keratoconuss from occurring and this conjecture may be condensed as: "No rub, no cone".
+In this paper, I wish to defend a new theory in which Abnormal eye rubbing is not just a risk factor, but is The Main and necessary causative factor of keratoconus (3). in this postulate, therefore, the absence of rubbing would prevent Keratoconus from occurring and this conjecture may be condensed as: "No rub, no cone".